Beware of phishing

 Tips to Spot Phishing Email:

-- Beware of online requests for personal information: A coronavirus-themed email that seeks personal information, such as your Social Insurance Number or login information, is a phishing scam.
+- Beware of online requests for personal information: Avoid emails, calls, text messages or advertisements seeking to take advantage of specific economic, environmental or humanitarian impacts.
+A crisis-themed email that seeks personal information, such as your Social Insurance Number or login information, is a phishing scam.
 Legitimate government agencies will never for this information.
 Do not respond to the email with your personal data.

 - Check all links: You can inspect a link by hovering your mouse over the URL to see where it leads.
 Sometimes, it's obvious that the web address is not legitimate.
 Keep in mind that phishers can create links that closely resemble legitimate addresses.
 Delete the email.